Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Security Lighting

-TM Hughes electricians supply and fit security lighting for both domestic and commercial properties.
+TM Hughes electricians supply and fit security lighting for domestic and commercial properties.
 Security lighting operates on a motion sensor.
-Usually installed on a wall and activated by the movement for both safety and security.
+Usually installed on a wall and activated by the movement for safety and security.

 Install security lights in a convenient place, so when you come home in the dark, the area lights up as soon as you enter the drive.

 Protect vulnerable areas of your home and business premises with security lighting.
-Unwanted visitors will trigger the lighting scaring them away and providing extra light for CCTV.
+Unwanted visitors will trigger the lighting, scaring them away and providing extra light for CCTV.

 Homes and premises with security lights are far less likely to be broken into or suffer vandalism.